qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Normally program runs with a stack.
 For native programs, the stack holds:

-- Local variables. (not all local variables are on stack. some are in registers)
+- Local variables and call arguments. (not all of them are on stack. some are in registers)
-- Call arguments. (similar to the above, some are in registers)
 - Return code address.
 It's the machine code address to jump to when function returns.
 (Function can be inlined, machine code can be optimized, so this don't always correspond to code.)
 - Other things. (e.g. C# `stackalloc`, Golang `defer` metadata)